Social pedagogical and social care professions; application for recognition of a foreign qualification

 - Signed application form

-- if applicable: decision on professional recognition (by another competent body)
+- If applicable: Decision on professional recognition (by another competent body).

-- For persons who are not nationals of the EU/EEA/Switzerland or whose place of residence is outside these states: Declaration of intention to work (e.g. proof of application for an entry visa for gainful employment, proof of contact with employer).
+- For persons who are not citizens of the EU/EEA/Switzerland or whose place of residence is outside these states: Declaration of intention to work (e.g. proof of application for an entry visa for gainful employment, proof of contact with employer).

 - School-leaving certificate from the last general school attended (before entering vocational school) - with translation*.